python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 ```
 Hello!
-Say the name of a car, then press enter:
+Type the name of a car, then press enter:
 ```

 Hopefully, your neighbor (the user) will type a car name.
 Regardless of what he/she types, the computer will reply like so: